shakes76/PatternFlow/README.md

 When then program finishes running, the generated images can be found in the specified folder.

-> **Note** make sure the same parameters are used as how model is trained.
+> **Note** make sure the same parameters are used as how model is trained, especially the target resolution has to match.
 Keep all `.py` files under the same folder, as other files are dependencies of `predict.py`.

 ```
 # PARAMETERS TO SET